'Vice' Traces Dick Cheney's Ascent From Yale Dropout To Political Power Player

 On the musical number cut from the movie

 It was so good.
 We had Brittany Howard from the Alabama Shakes.
 We had the choreographer of Hamilton.
 We had Christian Bale and [Steve] Carell. ...
 It was amazing.
-It just tone-wise and story-wise did not work in that part of the film, and we tried and tried and tried.
+It just tonewise and storywise did not work in that part of the film, and we tried and tried and tried.
 It almost worked.
-I've had a little pang recently, 'Man maybe I should have just left that in there,' but the good news is, it will be out ... when the release of the movie happens and streaming and DVD and all that kind of stuff, and it really is tremendous.
+I've had a little pang recently, "Man, maybe I should have just left that in there," but the good news is, it will be out ... when the release of the movie happens and streaming and DVD and all that kind of stuff, and it really is tremendous.

 On Cheney's heart issues

-At one point he had ... basically a little jump starter in his heart so when he would have a heart attack it would give his heart a kick to keep it alive and it had like a little computer in it. ...
+At one point he had ... basically a little jump-starter in his heart so when he would have a heart attack it would give his heart a kick to keep it alive and it had like a little computer in it. ...

 I think he had five heart attacks, but if you count the transplant [in 2012], if you count the device they put in ... it's kind of hard to calculate, but during the 1970s when he was working in the Ford administration, the youngest chief of staff in history, he was smoking three packs of cigarettes a day and eating a dozen doughnuts every day, so clearly not treating his heart that well.